-The User Application triggers different types of errors using the signals defined in Table 2-18, page 36.
+The user application triggers different types of errors using the signals defined in Table 2-19, page 34.

 - End-to-end CRC ECRC Error

 - Unsupported Request Error

 - Completion Timeout Error

 - Unexpected Completion Error

-- · Completer Abort Error
+- Completer Abort Error

 - Correctable Error

 - Atomic Egress Blocked Error

 - Multicast Blocked Error

 - Correctable Internal Error

 - Malformed Error

 - Poisoned Error

 - Uncorrectable Internal Error

 Multiple errors can be detected in the same received packet; for example, the same packet can be an Unsupported Request and have an ECRC error.
 If this happens, only one error should be reported.
-Because all user-reported errors have the same severity, the User Application design can determine which error to report.
+Because all user-reported errors have the same severity, the user application design can determine which error to report.
 The cfg_err_posted signal, combined with the appropriate error reporting signal, indicates what type of error-reporting packets are transmitted.
-The user can signal only one error per clock cycle.
+The user application can signal only one error per clock cycle.
 See Figure 3-63, Figure 3-64, and Figure 3-65, and Table 3-40 and Table 3-41.

-The User Application must ensure that the device is in a D0 Power state prior to reporting any errors through the cfg_err interface.
-The User Application can ensure this by checking that the PMCSR PowerState (cfg_pmcsr_pme_powerstate[1:0]) is set to 2 'b00.
-If the PowerState is not set to 2 'b00 (the core is in a non-D0 power state) and PME_EN cfg_pmcsr_pme_en is asserted (1 'b1), then the user can assert (pulse) cfg_pm_wake and wait for the Root to set the PMCSR PowerState bits to 2 'b00.
-If the PowerState (cfg_pmcsr_pme_powerstate) is not equal to 2 'b00 and PME_EN cfg_pmcsr_pme_en is deasserted (1 'b0), the user must wait for the Root to set the PowerState to 2 'b00.
+The user application must ensure that the device is in a D0 Power state prior to reporting any errors through the cfg_err interface.
+The user application can ensure this by checking that the PMCSR PowerState (cfg_pmcsr_pme_powerstate[1:0]) is set to 2'b00.
+If the PowerState is not set to 2'b00 (the core is in a non-D0 power state) and PME_EN cfg_pmcsr_pme_en is asserted (1'b1), you can assert (pulse) cfg_pm_wake and wait for the Root to set the PMCSR PowerState bits to 2'b00.
+If the PowerState (cfg_pmcsr_pme_powerstate) is not equal to 2'b00 and PME_EN cfg_pmcsr_pme_en is deasserted (1'b0), you must wait for the Root to set the PowerState to 2'b00.